5 Foods To Increase Sperm Count: A Guide For Men Trying To Conceive

 1. Food With Omega 3 Fatty Acid

 Omega 3 results in higher antioxidant activity in the seminal fluid, thereby enhancing the sperm count, sperm morphology, and sperm mobility.
-Fish, especially anchovies, sardines, and mackerel, are found with high omega 3 fatty acids.
+Fish, especially anchovies, sardines, and mackerel, are found with high omega-3 fatty acids.
 For those who wish to opt for plant-based options, flaxseeds and chia seeds are the answers to their search.

 2. Food Rich in Zinc and Folic Acid

 Zinc and Folic Acids have proven to improve seminal plasma levels and are also known to increase sperm mobility, volume, and healthful count significantly.
-Include Barleys, Beans, and Red meat in your diet for increasing sperm count.
+Include Barley, Beans, and Red meat in your diet for increasing sperm count.

 3. Food that Contains Antioxidants

-Food rich in antioxidants like spinach, lentils, watermelon is beneficial in maintaining hormonal levels in both men and women.
-In women, it helps to naturally soothe menstrual cramps, whereas, in men, it improves sperm mobility, slowing down the aging process, boosting the immune system and sperm concentration.
+Food rich in antioxidants like spinach, lentils, and watermelon is beneficial in maintaining hormonal levels in both men and women.
+In women, it helps to naturally soothe menstrual cramps, whereas, in men, it improves sperm mobility, slowing down the aging process, and boosting the immune system and sperm concentration.

 4. Increase the Intake of Vitamin C

 We all are familiar with the ability of Vitamin C in boosting the immune system in the most natural way but are least aware that it also improves fertility.
-Intake of citrus fruits such as pomegranate helps reduce the number of deformed sperm cells, and these fruits and their juices increases sperm count and motility without taking any medicine.
+Intake of citrus fruits such as pomegranate helps reduce the number of deformed sperm cells, and these fruits and their juices increase sperm count and motility without taking any medicine.

 5. Food With Vitamin E